langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   - Make sure code formatting is part of the build process, so that everybody runs it automatically every time they compile the code.

-  - Use static code analysis tools to scan the code for unwanted antipatterns.
+  - Use static code analysis tools to scan the code for unwanted anti-patterns.
 If any are found, break the build.

-  - Learn to configure those tools so that you can scan for your own, project-specific antipatterns.
+  - Learn to configure those tools so that you can scan for your own, project-specific anti-patterns.

   - Do not only measure test coverage, but automatically check the results, too.
 Again, break the build if test coverage is too low.